 1997 CBS premieres Hallmark Entertainment/Corymore Productions' Mrs. Santa Claus, with Angela Lansbury in the title role, and Charles Durning once again donning the red suit of the Jolly One.
 Featuring the songs of Jerry Herman, this is the first made-for-TV musical in over 30 years; Michael Jeter and Terrence Mann co-star.
 Most magical moment: the concluding Lansbury/Durning duet, "The Best Christmas of All."

 2001 Santa Claus is a woman?
 The controversy over a female Santa has often been brought up many times in the media over the years, but no movie had ever specifically tackled the concept, until the TNT Original Movie Call Me Claus, a joint venture between Sony Pictures Television, Whoopi Goldberg's One Ho Productions and Garth Brooks' Red Strokes Entertainment.
 Whoopi stars as Lucy Cullins, a cynical TV producer at a home shopping network who hires the Jolly One, played by Sir Nigel Hawthorne (in his final film role), unaware that Nick has chosen her to succeed him.
 Brian Mitchell, Victor Garber, Frankie Faison and Jasmine Guy co-star, while Garth co-executive produces with the Whoopster and contributes several original songs to the soundtrack.
+Also in 2001: Rankin/Bass' Santa, Baby!: R/B's first major special in over 30 years finds Eartha Kitt, who sang the original recording, joined by Gregory Hines, Patti Labelle, Vanessa Williams and Tom Joyner, for this musical comedy about a struggling songwriter who rediscovers the true meaning of Christmas.

-2002 Walt Disney Pictures' The Santa Clause 2, in which Tim Allen reprises his role as Scott Calvin --- who this time must find a Mrs. Claus, or else, as tough old Bernard (again David Krumholtz) warns, the de-Santification process will begin" --- and be rendered permanent!
+2002 Walt Disney Pictures' The Santa Clause 2, in which Tim Allen reprises his role as Scott Calvin --- who this time must find a Mrs. Claus, or else, as tough old Bernard (again David Krumholtz) warns, "the de-Santification process will begin" --- and be rendered permanent!
 Even worse, Charlie (now a teenaged Eric Lloyd), has somehow landed on dad's naughty list; it's up to Papa Claus to find out why.
 Wendy Crewson, Judge Reinhold and Peter Boyle (as Father Time, head of the Council of Legendary Figures) also return, along with newcomer Liliana Mumy.
 Also in 2002: Hallmark Entertainment is back in the Claus yet again --- this time, with Kelsey Grammer as Mr. St. Nick.
 Charles Durning, making his fourth career appearance in a Santa suit, is His Majesty King Nicholas XX, with Katherine Helmond ruling by his side as Queen Carlotta.
 Grammer's Nick St. Nicholas is Miami's most eligible bachelor, who on Christmas Eve must succeed to his father's throne, or Christmas is history!
 Elaine Hendrix is Nick's would-be bride; Brian Bedford, Wallace Shawn, Colin Cunningham, Ana Ortiz, Luis Garcia and Lupe Ontiveros also star.

 2004 Often, many movies about Santa ask about how he and the Missus hooked up together in the first place.
 A more contemporary take on this possibility is found in Single Santa Seeks Mrs. Claus, starring Steve Guttenberg, Crystal Bernard, Dominic Scott Kay, Armin Shimerman, John Wheeler as Big Red himself --- and, in the strangely cast role of "Mrs. Virginia Claus," one Marcia Ann Burrs.
 Also in 2004: when Warner Bros.
 Pictures, Castle Rock Entertainment, Tom Hanks' Playtone and Robert Zemeckis' ImageMovers joined their forces to bring the vision of author Chris van Allsburg to the big screen, the result was sheer CGI magic!
-Even now, there's not a child or parent alive who doesn't want to hop aboard The Polar Express.
+Even today, there's not a child or parent alive who doesn't want to hop aboard The Polar Express.

 2005 Naturally, Single Santa Seeks Mrs. Claus turned out to be so popular that the inevitable sequel came into being: Meet the Santas, with the aforenamed stars, plus the addition of Mariette Hartley, Kelley Hazen, and Parker Posey as Jack Frost's daughter, Poppy!

-2008 Mickey Rooney, fresh off his role as butt-kickin' night guard Gus in Night @ the Museum, returned to the role of Santa in the hilarious short film Wreck the Halls; while Kringle Group founding Santa Tim Conngahan joined writer-producer-star Mark De'Antone, Parker Posey and Rodger Bumpass for the hilarious Elf Academy.
+2008 Mickey Rooney, fresh off his role as butt-kickin' night guard Gus in Night @ the Museum, returned to the role of Santa in the hilarious short film, Wreck the Halls; while Kringle Group founding Santa Tim Conngahan joined writer-producer-star Mark De'Antone, Parker Posey and Rodger Bumpass for the hilarious Elf Academy.